 Besides, nothing beats the feeling of whipping out a homemade pie from the oven!

-- The basic rule for pastry is to use half the weight of fat to flour, and a liquid to bind it.
+- The basic rule for pastry is to use at least half the weight of fat to flour, and a liquid to bind it.

 - Apple cider vinegar helps break the gluten, but this is an optional step.